vercel/hyper/README.md

 ### node-pty issues

-If after building during development you get an alert dialog related to `node-pty` issues, make sure its build process is working correctly by running `npm rebuild` manually inside the `app` directory.
+If after building during development you get an alert dialog related to `node-pty` issues, make sure its build process is working correctly by running `npm run rebuild-node-pty`.

 If you're on macOS, this typically is related to Xcode issues (like not having agreed to the Terms of Service by running `sudo xcodebuild` after a fresh Xcode installation).